mayaobobby/hybridpuf_simulation/README.md

 The idea of HPUF is to enhance the security of classical PUF by proposing quantum encoding on classical output of CPUF from adversary with modeling attacks.
 Meanwhile, a Lockdown technique is introduced to protect the HPUF authentication protocol from adaptive adversaries.

 ## Protocol Description:
-We give a general description of a hybrid PUF-based authentication protocol (shown above) with lockdown technique between a server and a client.
+We give a general description of a hybrid PUF-based authentication protocol with lockdown technique between a server and a client.
 See [paper](https://arxiv.org/abs/2110.09469) for more details.

 <img alt="alt_text" width="2000px" src="images/HPUF_protocol.png" />